 Consider this: A fire department responds to a fire somewhere in the U.S. every 16 seconds.
 A residential fire occurs every 74 seconds.
 To protect your family, you should understand the nature of fire.

-SMOKE FROM FIRE KILLS: Fire victims typically succumb to smoke inhalation before flames reach them.
+Fire victims typically succumb to smoke inhalation before flames reach them.
 More fire deaths occur when people are sleeping.
 Many people falsely believe that they would awaken during a fire, but toxic gases actually put people into a deeper sleep.

-FIRE IS INTENSELY HOT: This might seem obvious, but few understand that fire can cause the temperature to rise several hundred degrees in seconds.
+This might seem obvious, but few understand that fire can cause the temperature to rise several hundred degrees in seconds.
 That degree of heat can prompt the human body to stop functioning and lose consciousness, making escape impossible.

-FIRE IS FAST: A home can be completely consumed by fire in less than five minutes.
+A home can be completely consumed by fire in less than five minutes.

 - Create two fire escape plans from each room.
 Rehearse exiting each room quickly.

 - Feel a door and door handle before you open it.
 If the doorknob or door is hot, do not open it.
 Use another escape route.